4W4I5/Semester-7-Notes/IA/Finals Prep/Finals Prep Notes.md

 Questions:

-1. Did Charlie effectively organize the work before the meeting?
+- **Did Charlie effectively organize the work before the meeting?
 Why or why not?
 Make a list of the important issues you think should be covered by the work plan.
-For each issue, provide a short explanation.
+For each issue, provide a short explanation.**
+	- Charlie made an attempt to organize the work, but there are gaps in the clarity of the work plan.
+Important issues to cover should include:
+		1. **Asset Inventory Process**: Clear guidelines for identifying and categorizing assets, ensuring all critical assets are included.
+		2. **Risk Prioritization**: Identifying how to prioritize assets based on their value and vulnerabilities.
+		3. **Team Responsibilities**: Defining each team member's role to ensure all aspects of the inventory are covered.
+		4. **Periodic Reviews**: Setting dates for progress updates to ensure alignment with overall goals.
+		5. **Communication Plan**: Establishing clear channels for communication and escalation of issues.
-2. Will the company get useful information from the team it has assembled?
-Why or why not?
+- **Will the company get useful information from the team it has assembled?
+Why or why not?**
+	- The company may get useful information if the team is diverse and has the necessary expertise to identify and assess risks effectively.
+However, the team must be clear on their responsibilities and the importance of accurately categorizing and valuing assets.
+Without proper guidance and clarity on roles, the team may struggle to deliver comprehensive results.
-3. Why might some attendees resist the goals of the meeting?
-Does it seem that each person invited was briefed on the importance of the event and the issues behind it?
+- **Why might some attendees resist the goals of the meeting?
+Does it seem that each person invited was briefed on the importance of the event and the issues behind it?**
+	- Attendees may resist if they do not fully understand the importance of asset identification and risk management or feel that their time is being used inefficiently.
+If the team was not properly briefed on the significance of the task, they may lack the motivation to engage seriously in the project.
+Clear communication and briefing on the business impact of the process could alleviate some of this resistance.

 ---